rwieruch/blog_robinwieruch_content/react-firebase-authorization-roles-permissions.md

   authUser && authUser.roles.includes(ROLES.ADMIN);
 {{< /highlight >}}

 Assigning properties like an array of roles to authenticated users is a straightforward task.
 However, as we learned in previous sections, authenticated users are managed internally by Firebase.
 We are not able to alter user properties, so we manage them in Firebase's realtime database.
 If you go to your Firebase project's dashboard, you can see that users are managed in the Authentication and Database tabs.
-We introduced the latter to keep track of the users and assign them additional properties.
+We introduced the latter to keep track of the users and assign them additional properties ourselves.

 This section is split up into three parts:

-* Assign a user on sign up (registration) a roles (admin role) property.
+* Assign a user on sign up a roles (e.g. admin role) property.
 * Merge the authenticated user and database user so they can be authorized with their roles in the authorization higher-order component.
-* Showcase a role authorization for one of our routes (only allowed for admin users).
+* Showcase a role authorization for one of our routes (e.g. only allowed for admin users).

-Firebase contains a way to introduce roles to your authenticated user.
+Firebase has an official way to introduce roles to your authenticated user.
 I am not very comfortable with it, though, because it uses lots of Firebase internals and increases the effect of vendor lock-ins.
 Instead, I prefer storing roles directly into the user entities in the Firebase database.
 This way, you'll have an easier time migrating away from Firebase if you decide to roll out a backend application with a database.

 {{% chapter_header "Firebase Database Users with Roles" "firebase-database-user-role" %}}

 We'll use multiple roles because users may have more than one role in the application or system.
 For instance, a user could be an admin, but also an author with access to admin and author areas.
 Let's assign a `roles` property to our users when they are created in the realtime database on sign-up.
-First, we'll track a checkbox state for this type of role in our component:
+First, we'll track a checkbox state for this type of role in our component in the *src/components/SignUp/index.js* file:

 {{< highlight javascript "hl_lines=6" >}}
 const INITIAL_STATE = {